-12.02.1 The PLSB staff will notify the named educator in writing of the recommendation of the Ethics Subcommittee within ten (10) business days following the Ethics Subcommittee's initial

-- determination and recommendation. - 12.02.2 The notice will further inform the educator that he or she may request an evidentiary hearing, at which the Ethics Hearing Subcommittee may retain the Ethics Subcommittee's recommendation, or may modify it, including finding no reasonable belief of a violation. - 12.02.3 There is no right to an evidentiary hearing. or an appeal from a Private Letter of Caution.
+- 12.02.1 The PLSB staff will notify the named educator in writing of the recommendation of the Ethics Subcommittee within ten (10) business days following the Ethics Subcommittee's initial determination and recommendation. - The notice will further inform the educator that he or she may request an evidentiary hearing, at which the Ethics Hearing Subcommittee may retain the Ethics Subcommittee's recommendation, or may modify it, including finding no evidence to support a finding reasonable belief of a violation. - 12.02.3 There is no right to an evidentiary hearing. or an appeal from a Private Letter of Caution.